Blog / Moving Tips / Housing Mortgage Rates for 2025: Forecast and Predictions

-Housing mortgage rates were expected to be lower in 2024 for the housing market, but that hasn’t been the case this year.
-With inflation still being persistently high, the U.S. Federal Reserve hasn’t cut interest rates so far in 2024, which means home loan mortgage rates have remained high between 6 to 7 percent.
+Housing mortgage rates were expected to be slightly lower in 2025 for the housing market compared to 2024.
+While rates have been slightly down so far in 2025 compared to 2024, it hasn’t been significant.
+Inflation continues to be persistently high, the U.S. Federal Reserve hasn’t cut interest rates so far in 2025, which means home loan mortgage rates have remained high between 6.50 to 7.05 percent in 2025.

 It’s not all doom and gloom.
-Many experts expect the mortgage rates in the housing market to drop toward the end of 2024 and lower in 2025.
-The Federal Reserve also might cut rates one time this year.
+Many experts expect the mortgage rates in the housing market to drop toward the end of 2025 and lower in 2026.
+The Federal Reserve also might cut rates two times before the end of the year, according to experts.

 As always, consult with your real estate and loan mortgage experts.